OfficeDev/outlook-dev-docs/docs/add-ins/match-strings-in-an-item-as-well-known-entities.md

 Using the JavaScript API for Office, you can get these strings that match specific well-known entities for further processing.
 You can also specify a well-known entity in a rule in the add-in manifest so that Outlook can activate your add-in when the user is viewing an item that contains matches for that entity.
 You can then extract and take action on matches for the entity.

 Being able to identify or extract such instances from a selected message or appointment is convenient.
 For example, you can build a reverse phone look-up service as an Outlook add-in.
-The add-in can extract strings in the item subject or body that resemble a phone number, do a reverse lookup and display the registered owner of each phone number.
+The add-in can extract strings in the item subject or body that resemble a phone number, do a reverse lookup, and display the registered owner of each phone number.

 This topic introduces these well-known entities, shows examples of activation rules based on well-known entities, and how to extract entity matches independently of having used entities in activation rules.